Time to wake up, people!

-Renewable energies – specifically solar and wind — are already the best options economically, not just ecologically.
+Renewable energies – specifically solar and wind — are already our best options economically, not just ecologically.
 And of course economics are tied to the environment.
-How many hundreds of billions (trillions?) of dollars will more heat waves, droughts, wildfire, hurricanes, food shortages, and so on, cost humanity?
+How many hundreds of billions (trillions?) of dollars will more heat waves, droughts, wildfire, hurricanes, food shortages, and other disasters on our horizon, cost humanity?

 EXCERPT: …amateurs and newcomers tend to be more alarmist and defeatist than insiders and experts.
 What the climate journalist Emily Atkin calls “first-time climate dudes” put forth long, breathless magazine articles, bestselling books and films announcing that it’s too late and we’re doomed, which is another way to say we don’t have to do a damned thing, which… undermine[s] the people who are doing those things and those who might be moved to do them.